z0on/2bRAD_denovo/2bRAD_README.txt

 ls -l *.uni | wc -l

 # merging uniqued files, creating mergedUniqTags.fasta for clustering
-# set minInd to 40-50% of all your individuals
+# set minInd to 25% of all your individuals
-# (assuming you want to assemble fake reference genome out of these reads)
+# (assuming we want to assemble fake reference genome out of these tags, we only
+# need to capture major alleles at each locus)
 # set minDP to even higher value (total depth), something like 2 x minInd
-mergeUniq.pl uni minDP=40 minInd=20 >mydataMerged.uniq
+mergeUniq.pl uni minDP=40 minInd=20 >all.uniq

-# Done! how many reads went into analysis?
-tail mer.e*

 # discarding tags that have more than 7 observations without reverse-complement
 head -1 all.uniq >all.tab